QED1224/Toontown-Resources/README.md

 0.485 * 20 = 9.7000 Laff (Dance)
 0.388 * 22 = 8.5360 Laff (Speak)
 ```
-As you can see, maxed Play Dead and Rollover were the most efficient tricks.
-Therefore Play Dead was likely the only trick worth training, since it maximized the work-reward ratio.
+As you can see, maxed Play Dead and Rollover are the most efficient tricks.
+Therefore Play Dead is likely the only trick worth training, since it maximizes the work-reward ratio.

 ## Fishing <a name="fishing-main"></a>
 [[back to top](#contents)]

 ### `itemType`

-`itemType` was the primary factor in determining the result of a successful cast.
-The possible types were `JellybeanItem` (1%), `FishItem` (2%), `BootItem` (5%) and `QuestItem` (92%).
+`itemType` is the primary factor in determining the result of a successful cast.
+The possible types are `JellybeanItem` (1%), `FishItem` (2%), `BootItem` (5%) and `QuestItem` (92%).

 ### `QuestItem`

-`QuestItem` served two purposes:
+`QuestItem` serves two purposes:

-- If there was an active Fishing quest, the following calculation was done to determine if the quest item would be found:
+- If there is an active Fishing quest, the following calculation is done to determine if the quest item will be found:

     ```python
    questItemFound = False